Question from Peyton: I recently dropped my old Yahoo email address and switched to Gmail.

 3 – Click the Clear browsing data link over in the left-hand column.

-4 – Clear all the check boxes of any items you don’t want to have cleared out along with the form data.
+4 – Remove the check marks for any items you don’t want to have cleared out along with the form data.

 That’s all there is to it.
 Your old Yahoo email address should no longer pop up when web forms ask for your email address.